-Every year on 3rd June, thousands of Christians both Catholics (majority) and Anglicans from all over the world gather at this shrine to honor the religious beliefs and lives of martyrs’.
-Many pilgrims start their journey to the Martyrs’ Shrine in the last weeks of May, most of them are seen walking on foot along the main highways in different parts of the Country.
+Every year on 3rd June, thousands of Christians both Catholics (majority) and Anglicans from all over the world.
+Gather at this shrine to honor the religious beliefs and lives of martyrs’.
+Many pilgrims start their journey to the Martyrs’ Shrine in the last weeks of May.
+Most of them are seen walking on foot along the main highways in different parts of the Country.

-They go ahead to fast as they give thanks to God, they believe by walking on foot they get blessings from God.
+They go ahead to fast as they give thanks to God.
+They believe by walking on foot they get blessings from God.
 Apart from the shrine, there is also a man-made lake to explore, martyrs’ museum and also another Martyrs’ shrine in Munyonyo.

 The mosque was commissioned by late Col. Muammar Gaddafi under the name Gaddafi National Mosque; in 2013 after his death, the name was changed to Uganda National Mosque since Libyan new administration had failed to take care of the mosque under its former name.

 The late Col. Gaddafi gave this mosque to the Ugandan Muslim community as a gift.
-It is where the office of the Supreme Mufti of Uganda is and also has facilities such as conference and meeting facilities.
+It is where the office of the Supreme Mufti of Uganda is.
+And also has facilities such as conference and meeting facilities.

 This one stands out as a skyscraper mosque.
 The minaret of the mosque offers great views of the city and its outskirts.
 It is one of the places you can visit while on a Kampala city tour.

 Visitors to Uganda that are of the Jewish faith can be assured of enjoying Shabbat.
 And those who want to experience more.
 Can visit coffee plantations or hike Mount Elgon as well as visiting the Sipi Falls.